c5sire/Engineering-Cognitive-AI-Agents/docs/book/_01_writing_guidelines.md

 Cognitive AI is complex, but your book must not be. **Expose the scaffolding of ideas so readers can see the structure.** Each chapter, section, and diagram should teach cleanly, directly, and without confusing ornamentation.
 Clarity beats complexity.
 Functionality beats style.

 Readers should finish the book feeling both informed and empowered—ready not just to replicate your examples but to design, build, and innovate their own cognitive AI systems independently.

+**AVOID USING LISTS**: you are writing a book, not a checklist.
+People want to read prose, not endless lists and bullet points. **AVOID USING LISTS**

 **Make the book raw, functional, and purpose-driven.
 Make it brutalist.**